BjoernDaase/githubIssueScript/README.md

 * Now there is a issues.tex file in the issues subdiretory
 * You should compile this with your local tex installation

+## Latex particularities
+* Every issue will get wrapped in a minipage so it does not get seperated at pagebreak (it also ensures the issue goes on a new page if it cannot fit at the left space)
+* Sections and subsection will not get prefixed with a number